gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 npm install gatsby-plugin-stripe-checkout
 ```

-Open the root site directory in a text editor and navigate to `gatsby-config.js` and add stripe-checkout plugin to `gatsby-config.js` in the plugins section.
+Open the root site directory in a text editor and navigate to `gatsby-config.js` and add the Stripe Checkout plugin to `gatsby-config.js` in the plugins section.
 Your `gatsby-config.js` should look like the following code example:

 ```jsx
 module.exports = {